brinley/jSignature/README.md

 If you are certain that your audience will be limited to a specific browser engine (you deploy through an embedded browser widget, using something like PhoneGap) you can roll up your sleeves and yank out the part #1.

-Data export plugins are provided (and can be loaded) separately, but these can, certainly, be minified together with jSignature core into one js file.
+Data export plugins are provided (and can be loaded) separately, but these can, certainly, be minified together with jSignature core into one js file. *Minified file ('jSignature.min.js') you see in the repository already includes (minified, concatenated) all available export, import plugins.*

-### through SCRIPT tag

 For the "generic" deployment scenario (which includes support of old IE) do this: